hmedney/ai-cli-containers/README.md

 # Claude Code wrapper

 Convenience script to run Claude Code in a Docker container that only gives Claude Code access to the current directory.
-Intent is to ensure Claude Code is unable to access host resources outside the current directory.
+Intent is to ensure Claude Code is unable to access host resources outside the current directory and a configuration directory.

+Host dir `~/ai-cli/claude` is used for Claude's persistence, e.g. API key, appearance options, etc.

 ## Requirements